serapolis/NewKubikatCatcher/README.md

 `` cd ./NewKubikatCatcher ``

+It is found that the program will meet some problems in the MacOS due to the lack of code-signature, if so, just open the setting panel and choose to trust the program itself and its accompanied executive files.

 If you are not sure with the CPU that your device equipped, you can try both of ways.

 ##### arm64